Heat Stroke: A Scientific Update

 Consider heat stroke in the differential diagnosis of patients with altered mental state and exposure to heat.

-- Classic triad of hyperthermia, neurological abnormalities and dry skin.
+- The classic triad of hyperthermia, neurological abnormalities, plus dry skin.

-- Measure temperature with rectal or oesophageal probe.
+- Measure temperature with a rectal or esophageal probe.

 - Sweating can still be present.